corobotics/corobot-extras/design/build-notes.md

 ## Install Ubuntu

+On most recent hardware (Acer Aspire V5): F2 to get into BIOS.
+Under boot menu, change from UEFI to Legacy BIOS to bypass Win8 Safe Boot.
+Also move the USB CD (or whatever Ubuntu is on) up in the list of boot devices.

 At present, ROS is not supported under Ubuntu 13, so we will stick with 12.04 LTS.

 Probably need only one admin account, no user accounts.